In pictures: Brief encounters through the lens

 "You have to be a psychologist and a photographer doing portraiture," says Fairhurst.

 "Connection and the ability to put at ease, that's the key.
-Lighting is important, but a great portrait comes form a good connections at that critical moment in time."
+Lighting is important, but a great portrait comes from a good connection at that critical moment in time."

 Brief Encounters by Mark Fairhust can be seen at the Goods Shed Tetbury from 1 April to 13 May 2018.